-As with all cancers, it’s imperative to remember that each person’s prognosis is unique.
+As with all cancers, it’s imperative to remember that each person’s outlook is unique.
 Statistics apply to a group, not to an individual.

 TNBC occurs most often in:

-- younger women, before age 40 or 50
+- younger women, before ages 40 or 50 years old

-- those with the BRCA 1 mutation
+- those with the BRCA1 mutation

-TNBC can be treated with surgery, radiation, and chemotherapy.
-Emerging treatments such as poly polymerase (PARP) enzyme inhibitors are promising.
-If you’re diagnosed with TNBC, you can also look into clinical trials for more treatment options.
+Emerging treatments, such as poly (ADP-ribose) polymerase (PARP) enzyme inhibitors are promising.
+If you receive a diagnosis of TNBC, you can also look into clinical trials for more treatment options.